 FileBot does parse file headers to read embedded media properties.
-This will be relatively fast since MediaInfo will only read the first few megabytes of each file, but if File I/O is expensive, then you'll want to configure FileBot to not parse embedded media properties at all.
+This will be relatively fast since MediaInfo will only read the first few megabytes of each file, but if File I/O is expensive or just slow, then you'll want to configure FileBot to not parse embedded media properties at all.

 Disable media parser per call via the -no-probe command-line flag: